Elk River station

-Elk River station is a commuter rail station in Elk River, Minnesota, located at 17200 Twin Lakes Road.
-It is served by the Northstar Commuter Rail line.
+Elk River station was a commuter rail station in Elk River, Minnesota, located at 17200 Twin Lakes Road.
+It was served by the Northstar Line.
 The station features bicycle lockers and a park and ride lot with capacity for 754 vehicles.
-The commute time to downtown Minneapolis from this station is about 41 minutes.
-The normal fare to downtown Minneapolis from this station is $4.50 on weekdays and $4.00 on weekends and holidays; the fare to and from any other station is $3.00 on weekdays and $2.50 on weekends and holidays.
+The commute time to downtown Minneapolis from this station was about 41 minutes.
+The normal fare to downtown Minneapolis from this station was $4.50 on weekdays and $4.00 on weekends and holidays; the fare to and from any other station is $3.00 on weekdays and $2.50 on weekends and holidays.